Extend Your Patio Season to Make the Most of Outdoor Living

 If roasted marshmallows were dessert du jour during the warm months, you probably have a fire pit in the yard.
 Are you tired of the mess and constant wood gathering?
 Bring the heat closer with a cleaner outdoor heating source.
 Some safe-for-deck-space heaters run on propane, natural gas, or butane.
 No muss, no fuss with the flick of a switch!

-Tower style outdoor heaters have become more affordable and are not only sold in home improvement stores but big box outlets such as Costco.
+Tower-style outdoor heaters have become more affordable and are not only sold in home improvement stores but also in big box outlets such as Costco.
 Their heat is so efficient that the entire family will be warm while tailgating at home and watching hours of football.

-There’s no need to purchase an entirely new line of furniture for fall and winter, as a small update such as incorporating an autumn color into the existing theme does the trick.
+There’s no need to purchase an entirely new line of furniture for fall and winter, as a small update, such as adding an autumn color into the existing theme, does the trick as affordable home decor.
 Orange and deep red work well with existing green fabrics, while brown anchors lighter colors and adds an earthiness to the setting.

 Embrace the Holidays

-Take decorating up a notch and add traditional or nontraditional fall and, later, winter decorations.
-Gourds are always pleasant, but new color twists on faux pumpkins such as a deep navy or flannel fabric add unexpected style.
+Take decorating up a notch and add traditional or nontraditional fall and, later, winter home decorations.
+Gourds are always pleasant, but new color twists on faux pumpkins, such as a deep navy or flannel fabric, add unexpected style.
 Inexpensive potted mums of all colors last well into November, especially if the old blooms are regularly removed.
 They make a huge impact when grouped.

-Potted evergreen trees small and large are perfect for decorating.
-Outdoor lights and ornaments found in nature such as acorns and pine cones are a strong start, but with a little creativity, you can take care of backyard animals with birdseed ornaments.
+Potted evergreen trees, small and large, are perfect for home decorating.
+Outdoor lights and ornaments found in nature, such as acorns and pine cones, are a great start, but with a bit of creativity, you can also care for backyard animals with birdseed ornaments.
+Holiday guests will love the vibe!

 Create an Entertainment and Beverage Station

-If there was ever a time to justify an outdoor television or hot tub, it just might be during a pandemic!
+If there was ever a time to justify an outdoor television or hot tub, it might be now, since home buyers are waiting patiently for more inventory and lower interest rates.
 Take these items off your wish list and add one (or both!) to your newly renovated outdoor space.
-These projects aren’t for the casual home project manager.
-You’ll need to talk with professionals about everything from cost to safety requirements.
-Be aware, similar to deck materials, these outdoor luxuries have been snapped up over the pandemic.
-It might take some patience to schedule installation or delivery.
+Keep in mind, these projects aren’t for the casual home project manager.
+You’ll need to talk with professionals about everything from cost and installation to safety requirements.

 Don’t dread the change of season!
 Embrace the change and take advantage of the new opportunities to stay at home and appreciate outdoor living well beyond Labor Day.